chainloop-dev/chainloop/docs/integrations.md

 Once the integration is registered, we can attach it to any workflow.
 In practice this means that attestations and material information received by this workflow will be sent to the registered integration.

-Attachment has at least two required parameters, the workflowID and the registered integration ID.
-Additionally each integration might have additional configuration parameters that could allow you to customize its behavior.
-In our case, on the table above, you can see that the `oci-registry` integration has an optional attachment parameter called `prefix` that allows you to customize the name of the image that will be pushed to the registry.
+The attachment process has at least two required parameters, the `workflowID` and the registered `integrationID`.
+Additionally each integration might have additional to customize its behavior per-workflow.
+In our case, on the table above, we can see that the `oci-registry` integration has an optional parameter called `prefix` that allows you to customize the name of the image that will be pushed to the registry.

 ```console
 $ chainloop integration attached add --workflow $WID --integration $IID --opt prefix=custom-prefix